flyingyizi/notes/RS/Chapter-3-Content-based-Recommender-Systems.md

 The first step of the recommendation process is the one performed by the CONTENT ANALYZER , that usually borrows techniques from Information Retrieval systems [80, 6].
 Item descriptions coming from Information Source are processed by the CONTENT ANALYZER , that extracts features (keywords, n-grams, concepts, ...) from unstructured text to produce a structured item representation, stored in the repository Represented Items.

 In order to construct and update the profile of the active user u a (user for which recommendations must be provided) her reactions to items are collected in some way and recorded in the repository Feedback.
-These reactions, called anno- tations [39] or feedback, together with the related item descriptions, are exploited duringtheprocessoflearningamodelusefultopredicttheactualrelevanceofnewly presented items.
+These reactions, called annotations [39] or feedback, together with the related item descriptions, are exploited during the process of learning a model useful to predict the actual relevanceofnewly presented items.
 Users can also explicitly define their areas of interest as an initial profile without providing any feedback.

 Typically, it is possible to distinguish between two kinds of relevance feedback: positive information (inferring features liked by the user) and negative information